UPPMAX/programming_formalisms/docs/algorithms/function_design.md

 - `get_first_mismatch_pos`, `get_first_mismatch_locus`,
   `find_first_mismatch_pos`, `find_first_mismatch_locus`
-- you answer that ...
+- your answer that ...
-    1. starts with a verb
+    - starts with a verb
-    1. is as English as possible
+    - is as English as possible
-    1. only uses common abbreviations
+    - only uses common abbreviations

 ## Example 2